 That’s when the client came back to Bit-Wizards to help them get the software where it needed to go.
 Fortunately, our software engineering team considered the website’s potential for growth when working on the project initially, so scaling it out wasn’t nearly as difficult, time-consuming, or expensive as it could have been.

-Accounting for scalability helps set businesses up for the unknown
+Accounting for scalability helps businesses prepare for the unknown

 The same goes for the everyday unknowns you might face in business.